-This month, Senior Content Marketing Manager Bryan Formhals takes us on a visual journey through June.
+This month, we take a visual journey through June.

-1987 – US President Ronald Reagan gives his famous “tear down this wall” speech in front of the Brandenburg Gate in West Berlin.
+1987 – US President Ronald Reagan delivers his famous “Tear Down this Wall” speech in front of the Brandenburg Gate in West Berlin.

-1977 – James Early Ray, convicted assassin of Martin Luther King Jr. returns to prison after escaping with five other inmates a week earlier.
+1977 – James Earl Ray, convicted assassin of Martin Luther King Jr., returns to prison after escaping with five other inmates a week earlier.

 2012 – Daredevil Nik Wallenda becomes the first person to successfully tightrope walk across Niagara Falls.

 1994 – Former NFL star O.J.
-Simpson leads LA Police on a high speed freeway chase in the now infamous White Ford Bronco.
+Simpson leads the LAPD on a high speed freeway chase in the now infamous White Ford Bronco.

 1983 – Sally Ride becomes the first American woman in space as a crew member on the Space Shuttle Challenger.

-1953 – Julius and Ethel Rosenberg who were convicted of espionage for the Soviet Union, are executed at Sing Sing Prion in New York.
+1953 – Julius and Ethel Rosenberg, who were convicted of espionage for the Soviet Union, are executed at Sing Sing Prison in New York.

-1975 – The film Jaws was released and became the highest grossing box office film in history while terrifying audiences.
+1975 – The film Jaws is released in theaters, becoming the then-highest grossing box office film in history.

 1963 – Cardinal Giovanni Battista Montini is elected as Pope Paul VI.

-1986 – Soccer legend Diego Maradona scores two goals, including’The Goal of the Century,’ leading Argentina to a 2-1 victory in the quarter-finals of the 1986 FIFA World Cup.
+1986 – Maradona’s “Hand of God” goal leads Argentina over England 2-1 in the quarter-finals of the 1986 FIFA World Cup.

 1975 – Easter Airlines Flight 66 crashes while approaching J.F.K Airport in New York City, killing 115 passengers and crew.